MiscellaneousDo Deer Eat Zinnia Flowers? The Truth for Gardeners

 Scatters deer-resistant native plants and non-natives including zinnias throughout large, open yard

-Places commercial repellents along perimeter and replenishes after rain
+Places commercial repellents along the perimeter and replenishes after rain

 Notices deer grazing regularly on ornamental grasses and native flowers